Research Question Refinement Prompts (FINER, PICO, PEO)

 When not to use these prompts

-Prompt anatomy / structure formula
+Prompt anatomy

-• Role: who the AI plays — research tutor, peer reviewer, exam coach, debate partner, librarian.
+• Role: who the AI plays — research-methods professor, peer reviewer, thesis committee member, librarian.

-• Context: your level, subject, deadline, paper count, target citation style, course or program.
+• Context: your level, field, deadline, how many papers you have read, target citation style, course or program.

-• Constraints: word count, depth, source types allowed, what to skip, what to never claim.
+• Constraints: word count, depth, which study designs are off the table, what to never claim.

-• Output format: numbered list, table, JSON, or graded blocks (E / M / H) so you can paste into Notion / Anki / Word.
+• Output format: numbered list, table, or graded blocks so you can paste straight into Notion, Word, or a proposal template.

 15 copy-ready prompt templates

-1. Topic → 5 narrower questions
+1. Topic to 5 narrower questions

 First-pass narrowing; produces working candidates.

 You are a research methods professor.
-My topic is "{topic}" in {field}.
+My topic is "[topic]" in [field].
 Generate 5 candidate research questions that narrow this topic, each more specific along a different dimension (population, time, setting, mechanism, comparator).
 For each: 1-sentence question plus 1-sentence rationale.

 2. PICO formatter (clinical / health)

-Convert my research interest "{interest}" into a PICO-formatted question: Population, Intervention, Comparator, Outcome.
-Output 3 candidate PICO formulations and note which would be most feasible given my constraint of {constraint}.
+Convert my research interest "[interest]" into a PICO-formatted question: Population, Intervention, Comparator, Outcome.
+Output 3 candidate PICO formulations and note which would be most feasible given my constraint of [constraint].

 3. PEO formatter (qualitative)

-For my qualitative interest "{interest}", produce 3 PEO-formatted questions: Population, Exposure / Experience, Outcome / theme of interest.
+For my qualitative interest "[interest]", produce 3 PEO-formatted questions: Population, Exposure / Experience, Outcome / theme of interest.
 Note the methodological tradition (phenomenology, ethnography, grounded theory) that best matches each.

 4. Variable map

-For my candidate research question "{question}", identify: independent variable(s), dependent variable(s), key moderators, potential confounders, and the unit of analysis.
+For my candidate research question "[question]", identify: independent variable(s), dependent variable(s), key moderators, potential confounders, and the unit of analysis.
 Output as a table.

 5. FINER feasibility audit

-Audit my research question "{question}" on FINER criteria: Feasible (time, sample access, instruments), Interesting (to whom), Novel (vs prior literature), Ethical, Relevant (to whom).
+Audit my research question "[question]" on FINER criteria: Feasible (time, sample access, instruments), Interesting (to whom), Novel (vs prior literature), Ethical, Relevant (to whom).
 Score each 1-5 with a 1-line justification.
 End with one revision suggestion.

 6. Operationalization probe

-For my question "{question}", how would I operationalize each construct?
+For my question "[question]", how would I operationalize each construct?
 Suggest 2 candidate measures per construct, citing one prior study that used each.

 7. Scope-creep detector